chenxi116/TF-deeplab/README.md

 # TF-deeplab

-This is a Tensorflow implementation of [DeepLab](http://liangchiehchen.com/projects/DeepLab.html).
+This is a Tensorflow implementation of [DeepLab](http://liangchiehchen.com/projects/DeepLab.html), compatible with Tensorflow 1.2.1.

-Currently it only supports testing the ResNet 101 version by converting the caffemodel provided by Jay.
-Although supporting training should be quick and easy.
+Currently it supports both training and testing the ResNet 101 version by converting the caffemodel provided by Jay.

 Note that the current version is not multi-scale, i.e. only uses the original resolution branch and discarding all layers of 0.5 and 0.75 resolution.